Dollarama

 Dollarama Inc. is a Canadian dollar store retail chain headquartered in Mount Royal, Quebec.
-Since 2009, it has been Canada's biggest retailer of items for five dollars or less.
-Dollarama has over 1400 stores and is active in all of Canada; Ontario has the most stores.
+The business was established in 1992 by Larry Rossy.
+Since 2009, Dollarama has been Canada's largest retailer of items for five dollars or less.
+It has over 1400 stores and is active in all of Canada; Ontario has the most stores.
+The company also owns The Reject Shop, an Australian discount variety store chain, and is the majority owner of Latin American dollar store chain, Dollarcity.

 History

-Rossy S Inc.
+Rossy

 The first all-dollar store was founded in Montreal in 1910 by Salim Rassy, a Lebanese immigrant, whose name became Rossy.
 His son George took over the retailer in 1937 and led the company until his death in 1973 when grandson Larry Rossy assumed leadership of it when it had 20 stores.
+The discount retailer grew to 44 stores by 1992 which until then operated under the corporate name S.Rossy Inc. but traded simply as Rossy (not to be confused with Rossy Michael Ltd., a similar chain founded in 1949 by another son of Salim Rassy).

 Dollarama

-The discount retailer grew to 44 stores by 1992 which until then operated under the corporate name Rossy S Inc. but traded simply as Rossy (not to be confused with Rossy Michael Ltd., a similar chain founded in 1949 by another son of Salim Rassy).
-That year, Larry Rossy opened the first Dollarama at the shopping center "Les Promenades du St-Laurent" in Matane.
-The Dollarama division rapidly overtook Rossy S as the primary source of revenue for the Rossy family.
-Locations of Rossy S were rare after 1997 and the chain quietly disappeared by the turn of the new millenium with all of its stores either closed outright or converted into Dollarama branches.
-After converting all the locations to the dollar store concept, Larry Rossy continued to open new stores eventually reaching 1,000 stores in 2015.
-In November 2004, 80 percent of the chain was sold to a private equity fund Bain Capital for US$850 million.
+In 1992, Larry Rossy opened the first Dollarama at the shopping center "Les Promenades du St-Laurent" in Matane.
+The Dollarama division rapidly overtook S.Rossy as the primary source of revenue for the Rossy family.
+Locations of S.Rossy were rare after 1997 and the chain quietly disappeared by the turn of the new millennium with all of its stores either closed outright or converted into Dollarama branches.
+After converting all locations to the dollar store concept, Larry Rossy continued to open new stores eventually reaching 1,000 stores in 2015.

-Post IPO

-Dollarama's initial public offering took place on 9 October 2009.
-In 2013, Dollarama was planning to expand its market to Latin America, and made an eight-year agreement to share its business expertise and offer sourcing services to Dollarcity, a Salvadoran chain of dollar stores in Central America and Colombia.